 - Twist a few clean leaves to release the oils, and add the crushed leaves to a cup of hot water.
 Steep the leaves in hot water for a few minutes to make a soothing mint tea.

-- Potatoes, mint, and peas is the perfect combination, but try mint with eggplant too.
+- Potatoes, mint, and peas are the perfect combination, but try mint with eggplant.

-- Toss mint leaves into fresh fruit salad or add it to salad dressings and marinades.
+- Toss mint leaves into fresh fruit salad or add them to salad dressings and marinades.

 - Garnish platters, tapas, and antipasto with the lime green mint leaves.

-- Mint jelly, my favorite with roast meat or fish and vegetables.
+- Make mint jelly, my favorite topping on roast meat or fish and vegetables.

 - Try candied mint leaves for that special cheesecake dessert.

 - Add crushed fresh mint leaves to melted chocolate, then pour the mixture on a baking pan to cool.
 Then, cut it into bars for homemade chocolate mints!

 - Grow mint (particularly pennyroyal) as a flea and insect repellent.